wp-plugins/facebook-like-a-lot/readme.txt

 Donate link: --//--

-Tags: facebook like, like a lot, facebook social plugin, facebook like button, wordpress like, facebook like plugin, like plugin
+Tags: like, facebook like, like a lot, facebook social plugin, facebook like button, wordpress like, facebook like plugin, like plugin

 Requires at least: 3.0